fmoncomble/press-corpus-scraper/docs/README_EN.md

 ### Known issues and limitations
 - French sites: even with an active subscription, the extension does not have access to the full text of paywalled articles (the cookie is not accepted by the remote server).
 Only free-access articles are therefore retrieved, the others being listed as links.
+- Europresse: the metadata can be inaccurate, due to the way it is displayed by Europresse itself.
 - *Guardian* and *New York Times*: the query and extraction process relies on the APIs offered by these two publications.
 An access key is required, which can be obtained free of charge from the following links:
     - [*The Guardian*](https://bonobo.capi.gutools.co.uk/register/developer)
     - [*The New York Times*](https://developer.nytimes.com/get-started)